Weighted omega-Restricted One Counter Automata: Omega -restricted one-counter automata

+The next definitions and results are taken from \'Esik, Kuich \cite[Section 5.6]{MAT}.
 For the definition of an $\Sr'$-algebraic system over a quemiring $S \times V$ we refer the reader to \cite{MAT}, page 136, and for the definition of quemirings to \cite{MAT}, page 110.
 Here we note that a quemiring $T$ is isomorphic to a quemiring $S \times V$ determined by the semiring-semimodule pair $(S,V)$, cf. \cite{MAT}, page 110.

 Observe that the forthcoming system \eqref{sys:1} is a system over the quemiring $\Snn \times V^n$.
 Compare the forthcoming algebraic system \eqref{sys:2} with the algebraic systems occurring in the proofs of Theorem 14.15 of Kuich, Salomaa \cite{88} and Theorem 6.4 of Kuich \cite{78}, both in the case of a roc-matrix.